On the formality of nearly K\"ahler manifolds and of Joyce's examples in $G_2$-holonomy: Formality of the Joyce examples

 From \cite[Proposition 6.24, p.~67]{BT82} we recall that the homology class represented by a closed submanifold $\iota\co S^k\hto{} M^n$ in cohomology corresponds to the Thom class of its normal bundle, which we usually identify with a tubular neighborhood.
 Since the Thom class is compactly supported we may extend it to all of $M$.

 Moreover, this Thom class identifies with the uniquely determined class $[\nu_S]\in H^{n-k}(M)$ satisfying

 for all $\omega$ with $[\omega]\in H^k(M)$ (see \cite[p.~67, (5.13), p.~51, (5.21), p.~65]{BT82}).
 Transversal intersection of the representing submanifolds corresponds to the cup product of their duals in cohomology (see \cite[p.~69]{BT82}).
-By the ``localization principle'' (see \cite[Proposition 6.25, p.~67]{BT82}, without restriction, the support of a form representing a cohomology class dual to $[S]$ can be shrunk into any given tubular neighborhood of $S$.
+By the ``localization principle'' (see \cite[Proposition 6.25, p.~67]{BT82}, without restriction, a cohomology class dual to $[S]$ can be represented by a form with support contained in an arbitrary tubular neighborhood of $S$.
 This will play an important role in the arguments to come.